Little-code49/Dotfiles/README.md

 # Notes
 For anyone who uses this configuration, expect some bugs.

-This rice is modified and changed from other peoples configs eg. Catppuccin
+Some parts of the rice is modified and changed from other peoples configs eg. Catppuccin